theopenlane/core/pkg/objects/README.md

 1. The organization ID is derived from the authenticated context or the persisted file record.
 2. Metadata is persisted, returning the stored file record (including its database ID) and owning organization.
-3. A folder path is built as `orgID/parentID/fileID` using the file's parent or correlated object (falling back to the organization ID when necessary).
+3. A folder path is built as `orgID/fileID`
 4. The computed folder is passed as `FolderDestination` in upload options.
 5. Storage providers use `path.Join(FolderDestination, FileName)` to construct the object key.